bytebase/bytebase/docs/code-review-guide.md

 - Because it's an open-source project with developers coming from different timezones, we recommend asynchronous communication between reviewers and authors except for emergency such as change rollback or high-priority bug fixes.
 Each side should expect responses for **up to one business day**.
 - However, if the reviewer doesn't respond in a business day, it's OK to ping the other side by commenting again on the PR, IM messaging, or offline chats.
 If there is a back and forth discussion on the same topic or you would think so, it will be more efficient to discuss offline.
 - Each side should make very explicit comments to indicate whether the other side can take the turn, e.g. when all previous review comments are addressed, author should leave a PTAL comment and ask reviewer to review again.
+- The goal is to complete the work nicely and quickly so that the authors should have more incentives to drive the discussions, resolve the comments, and merge the PR.
+However, the comment can be resolved by anyone whoever feels the end of a discussion or the comment is addressed.
+PRs can be merged by either authors or approvers whenever the PR is ready to be merged.
+If the comments are not perfectly addressed for a merged PR, leave a comment and the change be addressed by a follow-up PR.

 ### For reviewers